PUPPY LOVE is doing a benefit for the

-For tickets and more info click here
+Get tickets and information here

 Gail and Scout had fun chatting with Larry Potash and Rob Baumgarten about the movie